-- In seasonal terms (Fig 1b), the ITCZ is currently near 13.8 °N. - Areas with heavier rainfall were found in West Eguatoria. - In relative terms, significant above average departures in most of Southern , Greater Darfur. - Below average cumulative rainfall departure is seen in the Upper Bahr-ElGhazal, lower of South Darfur,border of west and South Kordofan and in the Eastern over lower Gedarif, Sennar and Blue Nile. - In relative terms, vegetation conditions are mostly above average across the country, particularly in Upper Nile regions, Jouley and El Gezira. - Below average vegetation conditions can be seen in small patches, particularly in lower of White Nile, south Kordfan, parts of Gedaref.
+- In seasonal terms (Fig 1b), the ITCZ is currently near 10.8 °N. - Areas with heavier rainfall were found in West Eguatoria. - In relative terms, significant above average departures in most of Southern. - Below average cumulative rainfall departure is seen in Greater Bahr-ElGhazal, lower of South Darfur, border of west and South Kordofan and in the South of Gedarif , Sennar and Upper of Blue Nile. - In relative terms, vegetation conditions are mostly above average across the country, particularly in Upper Nile regions, Jouley kassala and El Gezira. - Below average vegetation conditions can be seen in small patches, particularly in White Nile,( south and west) Kordfan and Warab.